Introduction to the Java Sound API

 AudioSystem pulls all these resources together and manages them.
 It allows an application to learn what components are installed and then makes them available.
 Types of resources that can be obtained from AudioSystem are Mixers, Lines, files and streams.
 AudioSystems also provides format conversions services that allow for the conversion between variousAudioFormats and between files and streams.

 The Java Sound API has been in the works for a long time.
 On close inspection, it appears that the wait was worth it.
 The API provides interfaces to allow most commonly used audio functions.
 Audio editors, interactive playback systems, MIDI sequencers, and more can be assembled fairly easily.
 Through the .spi classes, it makes available the means to extend it to allow more elaborate functionality.
-Further articles will cover the
+Further articles will cover the, look deeper into the ReverbControl classes, and explore what is currently being done with the API in the real world.

 About the author